The Hidden Costs of Permanent Life Insurance

 Are Life Insurance Agents Making Recommendations In Their Client’s Best Interests or Their Own?

-considering purchasing permanent life insurance, the options can be daunting.
-Life insurance policies address different client desires and understanding the choices available—and the total cost associated with each option—is critical to making a selection that properly meets their financial plan and individual risk profile.
+For clients considering purchasing permanent life insurance, the options can be daunting.
+Life insurance policies address many different client desires.
+Understanding the many choices available—and the total cost associated with each option—is critical to making a selection that best matches the financial plan and individual risk profile of that particular client.

-Questions they will consider prior to investing in a permanent life insurance policy may include:
+Questions clients will consider prior to investing in a permanent life insurance policy may include:

 - Is permanent life insurance a good fit for my financial profile?